 There’s additional general container hygiene recommendations that will help smoothen the upgrade process.

-Furthermore, you should make your containers as light (in terms of size) as possible to make the image pulling and with that the rescheduling process faster.
+Furthermore, you should make your containers are as lightweight (in terms of size) as possible to make the image pulling and the rescheduling process faster.